akmalfaditya/Bootcamp/Practice/Disposal and Garbage Collection/Finalizers/README.md

-# Finalizers in C# - Comprehensive Training Project
+# Finalizers in C#

 ## Overview

 This project provides a hands-on demonstration of finalizers (destructors) in C#.
-As a trainer, I've designed this to show you **exactly** what happens with finalizers - the good, the bad, and the ugly.
-You'll see real performance impacts, understand when finalizers run (and when they don't!), and learn the patterns that professional developers actually use.

 ## What You'll Learn